SummerXiX/The-Memory-Game---Unit1/README.md

     - Create a function for the light/dark mode

 - CSS
-  - Should clip over the cards
+  - Should flip over the cards
   - Format the buttons and headers

 -------------------------------------------------------